JA-000 • Jazz Index Page

 Get the 10 basic grips right so you can start playing tunes.

-Very basic jazz rhythm pattern to get you started playing some jazz songs.
+Very basic jazz rhythm patterns to get you started playing some jazz songs.

 Five Real Book music of standard tunes to get you using the new chords and rhythms that you have learnt above.